This post may contain affiliate links.

 And it was in solidarity of being stunned by her aggressiveness that I bonded with a young Quebec woman who had sat down beside me, and who later emailed me the rocking picture she’d taken of Quentin Tarantino and Uma Thurman on the red carpet in Cannes – so it all worked out in the end.
 Just look at all the nice people you meet through adversity.
 (And Uma and Quentin are totally in love.)

-Read more on the sexy South of France: Visit my travel blog post Things to do in the South of France for plenty of ideas on where to go, why to go and what to do there.
+Read more on the sexy South of France: Visit Things to do in the South of France for plenty of ideas on where to go, why to go and what to do there.